cert-manager/website/content/docs/installation/best-practice.md

 The CPU requirements will be higher on clusters where there are very frequent updates to the resources which are reconciled by these components.
 Whenever a resource changes, it will be queued to be re-reconciled by the component.
 Higher CPU resources allow the component to process the queue faster.

-#### Workers

-Each of these component spawns a pool of worker threads to reconcile the queue of API resources.
-You may need to increase this if you increase the CPU resources, so that each component can make efficient use of the CPU cores assigned to it.

-By default the controller [uses 5 workers per controller](https://github.com/cert-manager/cert-manager/blob/3b0a5cec4140e92ba12f3eace362a4bd65fbb30e/cmd/controller/app/options/options.go#L180-L181) which should be adequate for most clusters.
-You can change the number of workers using the `--concurrent-workers` [flag of the controller manager](../cli/controller.md).

-The cainjector uses a single worker for each of the resource types that it reconciles,

-> ⚠️ This this is not yet configurable.

 ### webhook